AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/administering/msm/creating-live-copies.md

 Cancelar a herança para alterar o conteúdo do componente ou excluir o componente:

-1. Clique ou toque no componente para o qual deseja cancelar a herança.
+1. Selecione o componente para o qual deseja cancelar a herança.

    ![Herança na barra de ferramentas do componente](../assets/inheritance-toolbar.png)

-1. Na barra de ferramentas do componente, clique ou toque no ícone **Cancelar herança**.
+1. Na barra de ferramentas do componente, selecione a **Cancelar herança** ícone.

    ![Ícone Cancelar herança](../assets/cancel-inheritance-icon.png)